 The plant has anti-viral, anti-depressive and anti-cancer properties.
 Saint John’s wort has been used medicinally for hundreds of years for a variety of health issues. such as menstrual cramps, bladder ailments, dysentery, diarrhea, and worm ulcers.
 It has traditionally been used to treat burns, cuts, bruises and wounds.
 The plant is also known for its ability to fight depression, anxiety, obsessive-compulsive disorder (OCD), attention deficit-hyperactivity disorder (ADHD), social phobia, and seasonal affective disorder (SAD).

 This amazing plant has glands (tiny black spots) which are able to produce a blood-red oil.
-According to a legend, it originally grew under Jesus's cross and that's how it got its red color of its sap.
-St. John's wort oil, commonly known as the "blood of Christ", is one of the most widely used herb in Europe.
+According to a legend, it originally grew under Jesus’s cross and that’s how it got its red color of its sap.
+St. John’s wort oil, commonly known as the “blood of Christ”, is a wonderful oil for massage because of its warming and relaxing effect.